 They understand the mathematical foundations of modern search – vector embeddings, semantic similarity, clustering algorithms, and retrieval systems.
 They can explain how content gets mathematically represented and optimized without getting lost in jargon.

-More importantly, they can translate this technical understanding into practical strategies that drive business results.
+More important, they can translate this technical understanding into practical strategies that drive business results.
 They bridge the gap between cutting-edge AI developments and actionable marketing strategies.

 GEO doesn’t exist in isolation.
 The best agencies understand how to integrate generative search optimization with: